 Learning can be as simple as asking your patients questions.
 Show an interest and build trust while learning about your patient’s life, experiences and culture.
 Many cultures and religious groups approach medical problems differently, so taking the time to get to know your patients can improve their care experience.

-Of course, there are certain things that patients will not be able to teach you, like the latest information on the Zika virus or new alternatives to the Epi-Pen.
-For the latest medical information, consult resources such as NurseCEU.com or Nurse.com for continuing education units.
+Of course, there are certain insights that patients cannot give you, like the latest information on new COVID-19 variants or new alternatives to the Epi-Pen.
+For current continuing education unit (CEU) opportunities, consult resources such as NurseCEU.com.

 Invest in Yourself

-While patients and CEU resources are great for immediate information on specific problems, you may find that you need a stronger foundation on which to build your career.
-If you are looking for the best value for a successful nursing career, consider an online RN to BSN program.
+While patients, colleagues, CEU resources, government health departments and agencies and other authoritative healthcare organizations are great for immediate information on specific problems, you may find that you need a stronger foundation on which to build your career.
+If you are looking for an excellent opportunity to advance a successful nursing career, consider the online RN to BSN program from The University of Texas at Arlington (UTA).

-A Bachelor of Science in Nursing (BSN) degree will supplement your RN skills with research-based knowledge, leadership training and expertise that will strengthen your abilities and qualifications as a nurse.
+A BSN degree will supplement your RN skills with research-based knowledge, leadership training and expertise that will strengthen your abilities, qualifications and earning potential as a nurse.
 An online RN to BSN program gives you the freedom to attend classes from anywhere, so you can continue to work while building a brighter future.